 This isn’t just willpower—it’s not necessarily a battle between your long-term goal of getting healthy and a short-term goal of eating cake, although these options certainly add to the difficulty.
 It might be between two very valuable goals: say, writing your book and learning a language.
 The traditional self-help recipes for self-control won’t apply if you don’t know which option is genuinely better.

 It’s very likely that there are many things you would like to do.
 Things that would improve your life.
 And with every additional goal or value, comes added distress when one must take precedence over the others.
-As methods for self-educated have proliferated, the more potential you must leave untapped.
+As methods for self-education have proliferated, the more potential you must leave untapped.

 One Thing At A Time